-

 What physical requirements do I have to meet to get a CDL?

-The only physical requirement is that you be 21 years or older.
-If you are between the ages of 18 and 21, you can apply for an in-state CDL.
+The only physical requirement is that you be 18 years old or older.
+If you are under 21 years old, you can apply for an in-state CDL.
 There are specific physical and background checks mandated by the federal government for certain CDL endorsements.

 Do I have to get a physical to obtain a CDL?

 Yes.
-And the doctor needs to certify that you meet state standards on a Connecticut DMV form that must be turned in with your CDL application.
+And the doctor from the National Registry of Certified Medical Examiners must fill out a form MCSA-5876, that must be turned in with your CDL application.

 Endorsements are specialties above and beyond the basic CDL that require additional testing and licensing, such as the following: